terra-dude/Tvmaze-TCL-eggdrop/README.md

 # Tvmaze-TCL-eggdrop

-TVmaze.tcl to grab daily shows and announce it to a #channel
+TVmaze.tcl to grab daily shows and announce it to a #channel with !tv

-TVmaze-country.tcl to grab daily shows and announce it to a #channel from US/HB/NL/CA/AU
+TVmaze-country.tcl to grab daily shows and announce it to a #channel from example: !tv US/GB/NL/CA/AU

 The schedule is a complete list of episodes that air in a given country on a given date.
 Episodes are returned in the order in which they are aired, and full information about the episode and the corresponding show is included.